 This blog post contains affiliate links.
 If you use these links to buy something, we may earn a small commission at no additional cost to you.

-Back in the AOL disc days of the internet, most people got away with simple passwords they repeated for several different accounts.
+Back in the early days of the internet, most people got away with simple passwords they used over and over again for all of their accounts.

-Since then, password management has gotten a lot more complicated.
-It's not just your email and a few other logins anymore.
+In recent years, password management has gotten a lot more complicated.
+It's not just your email and your bank account logins anymore.
 In fact, a study conducted by NordPass found that the average user has around 100 passwords.

-Now it's emails (plural!), banking accounts, retirement accounts, parent-teacher portals, Amazon, streaming services, newspaper subscriptions, chat apps, VPNs, social media, and healthcare accounts — just to name a few.
+Now it's multiple emails, banking accounts, retirement accounts, online education platforms, Amazon, streaming services, newspaper subscriptions, chat apps, VPNs, social media, and healthcare accounts — just to name a few.

 What is a password manager?

-This helps lighten your mental load.
-It also allows you to easily upgrade insecure or repeated passwords, generate passwords that are much harder to break, and keep all that information in one easy spot.
+This also allows you to easily change insecure or repeated passwords, generate complex passwords that are harder to break, and keep all that information in one easy spot.

 What services does a password manager provide?